KxSystems/docs/docs/ref/doth.md

 ## `.h.sa` (anchor style)

-Syntax: `.h.sa`

-Returns CSS style rules used in the web console for anchor elements.
+String: CSS style rules used in the web console for anchor elements.

 ```q
 q).h.sa